hwipl/blog/drafts/file_server_with_samba_and_ansible/README.md

 ## Ansible

-Ansible allows for automatic installation and configuration of the VPN servers.
+Ansible allows for automatic installation and configuration of the file servers.
 Ansible uses [roles][roles] and [playbooks][playbooks].
 Roles consist of tasks, templates and handlers.
 Tasks are the individual installation and configuration steps.
 They use the [templates][templates] to generate configuration files and trigger events that are handled by the [handlers][handlers].

 A role and a playbook are used to deploy the file servers.
 The playbook assigns the role to all nodes of a group defined in the Ansible [inventory][inventory].